How to watch the Super Bowl 2020 halftime show without cable

 -

-reading•J. Lo and Shakira at the Super Bowl 2020 halftime show: How to watch without cable
+reading•J. Lo and Shakira at tonight's Super Bowl 2020 halftime show: How to watch without cable

 -

-Feb 2•How to watch Super Bowl 2020: Watch free without cable on Apple TV, Xbox One, Amazon Fire TV and more
+Feb 2•Super Bowl 2020: How to watch the big game free without cable on Roku, Apple TV, Amazon Fire TV and more

 -